Smooth and creamy peanut butter popsicles, dipped in melted chocolate – It’s basically like eating a frozen Reese’s peanut butter cup!

 - chocolate coating, listed below

 Blend all ingredients together until completely smooth.
 You want the liquid to taste a little too sweet, as it will become less sweet once frozen.
-Sweetener amount will depend on your tastebuds, ripeness of the bananas, and type of milk you use.
-(For banana-free popsicles, simply omit the bananas and use yogurt of choice for 1/2 cup of the milk.)
+Sweetener amount will depend on your tastebuds, ripeness of the bananas (if using), and your milk of choice.
 Pour into popsicle molds and freeze.

 Chocolate Coating: Either melt chocolate chips to form a thin sauce OR stir together 1 tbsp cacao or cocoa powder, 1 tbsp melted coconut oil, and 1/2 tbsp pure maple syrup or agave to form a sauce.
 Take one frozen popsicle from the freezer, dip in the sauce, then place on a sheet of wax paper and re-freeze.
 Repeat for remaining popsicles.